 This page is updated as positions become available, so check back regularly for updated information:

-The Kansas Board of Regents invites applicants to fill the position of Administrative Associate.
+The Kansas Board of Regents invites applicants to fill the position of Workforce Development Program Specialist.
 The nine-member Kansas Board of Regents is the governing board of the state’s six universities and the statewide coordinating board for the state’s 32 public higher education institutions (six state universities, one municipal university, nineteen community colleges, and six technical colleges).

-The successful candidate will have a high school diploma or equivalent and possess three years of relevant office experience in a similar position.
-The successful candidate must be detail oriented, possess exceptionally well-developed oral and written communication and analytical skills, along with effective interpersonal abilities.
-High-level organizational skills and the ability to prioritize multiple projects and tasks simultaneously in order to meet deadlines is essential.
+The successful candidate will hold a bachelor’s degree from an accredited institution and possess excellent oral and written communication and analytical skills, along with effective interpersonal abilities.
+The successful candidate will be detail-oriented, proficient in the use of PC-based software, and have the ability to remain flexible in response to diverse demands.
+High-level organizational and office skills and the ability to prioritize multiple projects and tasks simultaneously in order to meet deadlines is essential.

-Salary range is $40,000 to $46,000 and will be commensurate with qualifications and experience.
-This is a hybrid position; in person work at the Topeka office will be required.
+Salary range is $46,000 to $52,000 and will be commensurate with qualifications and experience.
+This position is authorized to work remotely; however, in-person work at the Topeka office will be required as needed.
 The Kansas Board of Regents offers a competitive benefits package which includes medical, dental, vision, life insurance; retirement savings plan; paid leave and holidays; and tuition assistance at several state universities for eligible employees, spouses, and dependents.

 The Kansas Board of Regents is an Equal Opportunity Employer and does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.